rohanmahto592/rohanmahto592/README.md

 ## 🙋‍♂️ About Me

-- 🚀 I'm a third year undergrad in Information Technology(Galgotias College Of Engineering And Technology)
+- 🚀 I'm final year undergrad in Information Technology(Galgotias College Of Engineering And Technology)
 - 📫 I'm helping more than 100+ students in learning **Data Structures and Algorithms.**
 - 📫 I'm **C++ Programmer**
 - 🌱 I’m currently learning **Data Structures and Algorithms.**